C. Conduct Which Violates The Dignity And/Or Safety Of An Individual

 Students have a duty to avoid being hazed and should report any acts of hazing to the Office of Student Conduct.
 Hazing of any kind is strictly prohibited by the College and is also considered against the law in the State of New York.

-3. Physical Assault: Marist College does not tolerate any form of physical assault by any member of the college community occurring on or off campus.
-Any student found in violation of physical assault may be suspended or dismissed
+6. Physical Harm: Marist College does not tolerate any form of physical harm by any member of the college community occurring on or off campus.
+Any student found in violation of the physical harm policy may be suspended or dismissed

 from the College.
-Physical assault includes, but is not limited to:
+Physical harm includes, but is not limited to:

 a.
 Inflicting bodily harm upon any person.